-Raised Gold, Holographic or Silver Foil Cards (Business Card Styles - Many finishing and coating options)
+Raised Gold, Holographic or Silver Foil Cards (Business Cards - Many finishing and coating options)

 Raised Silver or Gold Foil on Business Cards

 - This product is made of thick 16 Point Card Stock.

 - Fully covered with a velvet-feel lamination on both sides of the card.

 - On top of the velvet, a 3-dimensional layer of spot UV is applied in the designed areas.

 - The area where raised spot UV is to be applied should not exceed 30% of the total area.

 Results observed by users of holographic or foil business cards:

 - Raised UV provides your printed piece with an eye-catching texture that makes images and text pop.